 Kofi Mensah-Tandoh: Life as a back-up foster carer during CV-19

-My name is Kofi Mensah-Tandoh and I am a back-up foster carer, which means I’m nominated as the secondary foster carer for a young person.
+My name is Kofi Mensah-Tandoh and I am a back-up foster carer for my mother, Mary, who is a foster carer for the Tri-Borough Fostering Service in the UK (Hammersmith & Fulham, Kensington and Chelsea and Westminster).
+This means I’m nominated as the secondary foster carer for a young person.
 I try to support children and adolescents in the care system by creating a stable home environment to facilitate their growth and development.

 CV-19 and the foster care sector

 CV-19 has affected the care sector in a number of ways.
 Most specifically, those working in Social Care have had to adapt the way person-centred care is delivered.
 Social care relies on strong relationships being formed with several parties, often via face-to-face meetings.
 However, these now have to be conducted remotely.
 Similarly, CV-19 has also led to the closure of many facilities and as a result, access to support services created specifically for children and young people in care has become even more limited.